LucasDelfino92/morrowindsharp/mendingmw.md

 - [**Expansion Delay**](https://www.nexusmods.com/morrowind/mods/47588?) by half11: modifies how the Tribunal and Bloodmoon expansions are implemented into the game.

 ## FINISHING TOUCHES

+Some of the mods in this list conflict with each other in a way that requires us to rearrange their installation order.

 TES3Merge lets us merge the objects in our active plugins in order to reduce conflicts, generating a **Merged Objects.esp** file which we will have to place at the end of our load order.
 This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks like: TES3Merge will merge both changes into a single plugin.